 It is also possible to export your assignments in journal format by following the menu 'Scripts/Report/Assignments'.
-Then, a dialog will appear, from where you can select to the correlations H-H and C-H to be shown, to copy only to the clipboard or paste to the document and to order by chemical shift.
+Then, a new dialog will appear, to allow you to show the 2D correlations and the chemical shifts or to copy only the report to the clipboard (to paste it to another document). from here you can also order by chemical shift.
+When no chemical shift is included, the correlations get ordered according to the atom number.
+When chemical shifts are included, the correlations get ordered according to the chemical shifts values.